TED Web Chat

 The main areas are likely to be:

-Where an employee would like to exercise their right of appeal against a decision made by the Council, they should submit their appeal in writing to their Head of Department.
+Where an employee would like to exercise their right of appeal against a decision made by the Council, they should submit their appeal in writing to their Assistant Director, or the Assistant Director – People.
 This must be received within 10 working days from the date of the written confirmation of the decision made.
-They should state clearly and concisely the grounds on which they are appealing, detailing the reasons supporting this.

 In order for the Appeal Panel to be fully converse with the case, the employee must submit full details of their appeal at least 5 working days in advance of the hearing.
 This allows time for panel members to read any background papers in advance.
 The employee should provide 4 copies of their appeal case, one for each panel member and a copy for the ‘employer’ – this will be the manager involved in the initial decision being made and who will attend the appeal hearing.
-All copies should be marked ‘private and confidential’ and sent to the Head of Department for distribution.
+All copies should be marked ‘private and confidential’ and sent to Human Resources for distribution.

-Employees have the right to be accompanied by either a work colleague, or a recognised trade union representative.
-Where a work colleague is attending, they will be given time from the workplace to attend the Appeal Hearing.
-If an employee needs to meet with their union representative during working time, consent must be sought from their Head of Department in advance.
+Employees have the right to be accompanied by a supporter who should be either a work colleague, or a recognised trade union representative.
+Where a work colleague is attending, they will be given paid time from the workplace to attend the Appeal Hearing.
+If an employee needs to meet with their union representative during working time, consent must be sought from their Assistant Director in advance.
 Employees will not be unreasonably prevented from attending such meetings.
-In order to for the representative to remain independent from the process, they cannot have been involved in any part of the basis for the appeal.
-Confirmation of the independent representation attending the Hearing should be provided to the Chair of the Appeal Hearing at least 3 working days prior to the Hearing taking place.

 The process to be followed at an Appeal Hearing can be found at Appendix A. The procedure is designed to ensure a fair hearing, and to provide the employee with sufficient opportunity to explain their case to the Panel for consideration.